SAP-samples/teched2022-DT181/README.md

 This workshop will guide you step-by-step through the process of creating a **SAPUI5 custom app** and blending it with the **SAP Fiori Elements Flexible Programming Model** which is available with SAP Fiori elements floorplans for OData V4.\
 Based on a **SAP Cloud Application Programming Model** service equipped with basic annotations, you will learn how to assemble your **custom design** from **SAP Fiori Elements Building Blocks** and leverage **Controller Extensions** with the help of **SAP Fiori tools** and the **SAP Fiori Elements Flexible Programming Model**.

+## Target Application

-# Making a wireframe is a great way to visualize the app
+Making a wire frame is a great way to visualize the app.

 ![Trial Setup](exercises/ex0/images/TargetDesign.png)